stevage/saltymill/README.md

 SaltyMill
 ---------

-SaltyMill uses Salt to deploy a tilemill stack on a clean Ubuntu Quantal VM.
+SaltyMill uses Salt to deploy a tilemill stack on a clean Ubuntu Trusty VM.
 The major components are:

 - TileMill: cartographic IDE for turning map data into web or static maps
   - Additional fonts